coolkid1/Optimal-Relative-Transport/README.md

 # Optimal-Relative-Transport
 Some code to Get the Optimal relative Transport started.
 This will be slowly updated if needed.
-We are merging two concepts to find the Total cost of Finding the cost of moving any two distributions together.
+We are merging two concepts, Optimal Transport and Relative Distributions to find the Total Cost in moving from one Distribution to another.